Harry Potter and the Half Blood Prince - J.K. Rowling

 Genre: Fantasy, Young Adult

-If you have read the book, what did you think about it?
+If you have read this book, what did you like or didn't like about the book?